-Mayor Mark Farrell, the San Francisco Unified School District, United Educators of San Francisco and Supervisor Katy Tang Move Foward with City's First Affordable Teacher Housing Development
+Mayor Mark Farrell, the San Francisco Unified School District, United Educators of San Francisco and Supervisor Katy Tang Move Forward with City's First Affordable Teacher Housing Development

 Mayor Mark Farrell, the Mayor’s Office of Housing and Community Development (MOHCD), the San Francisco Unified School District (SFUSD), United Educators of San Francisco (UESF) and Supervisor Katy Tang today announced the selection of the development team for the City’s first affordable housing development created specifically for SFUSD educators.